readthedocs/ethicalads.io/content/posts/2022-publisher-spotlight-series-dailydev.md

 I know it's like just two weeks away**

-**I guess we're recording this in December, although it probably won't go live until january, just a meta discussion, breaking down that third wall.
+**I guess we're recording this in December, although it probably won't go live until January, just a meta discussion, breaking down that third wall.
 Before I let you go,
 is there is there anything else you want to add,